Threshold Test

 We recommend the Running Treadmill or Cycling Indoor Trainer Threshold Tests which are conducted indoor and provide more consistency and control.

-Step 1 - Connect External Sensors
+Step 1 - Connect External Power Pace Sensors

 Step 2 - Select the Threshold Test

-a) Click the bottom left "+" button to start an Activity
+1. Click the bottom left "+" button to start an Activity

 Depending on the scenario and equipment, we have prepared guides to help you get the best results for your Threshold Test.